zmcartor/homestead-guide/source/glossary.rst

       Common representation format for byte sequencing.
 Its advantage is that values are represented in a compact format using two characters per byte (the characters ``[0-9][a-f]``).

    expanse
-      Ether is the name of the currency used within Expanse.
+      Expanse is the name of the currency used within Expanse.
 It is used to pay for computations within the EVM.
 Ambiguously, expanse is also the name of a unit in the system;

 .. _EOA: